tidymodels/tidyclust/README.md

 #> [6] "betweenss"    "size"         "iter"         "ifault"
 ```

-Once you have a fitted celery object, you can do a number of things.
+Once you have a fitted tidyclust object, you can do a number of things.
 `predict()` returns the cluster a new observation belongs to

 ``` r